Leg day for marathon training: the strength work runners actually need

 Plyometrics

 Keep total reps low (20–40 per session to start).
-Plyometrics can be combined with your heavy lifting session if you are short on time, but make sure to do them first, your legs need to be fresh to move explosively.
+Plyometrics can be combined with your heavy lifting session if you’re short on time — do them first, when your legs are fresh and your nervous system is still paying attention.

 Daily Mobility & Prehab